F5Networks/f5-telemetry-streaming/docs/namespaces.rst

 Telemetry Streaming Namespaces
 ==============================
 Telemetry Streaming v1.16 introduces the concept of *namespaces*, which is a grouping of Telemetry components.
 With namespaces, you can declare separate configurations to allow better control of data forwarding.
+Any System Pollers or Event Listeners defined within a namespace will only forward data to the Consumers within that same Namespace.

 Namespaces are declared in the new **Telemetry_Namespace** class, which acts as the container for the namespace.

 The following are important notes about namespaces.